Do you find yourself presenting at work?

 The most common mistake we see at Mindful Presenter is self-promotion.

-As you can imagine, it’s not only the most common mistake it’s the biggest too as its completely contrary to what your audience actually needs.
+It’s not only the most common mistake, it’s the biggest too.
+It’s completely contrary to what your audience actually needs.

-It’s our job as presenters to make our audience feel special, important and as if they are the only people that matter in that moment.
+It’s our job as presenters to make our audience feel as if they are the only people that matter in that moment.

-We each have an innate desire to be recognised, respected and appreciated and we can fulfil those desires for our audience by making our presentation all about them.
+We each have an innate desire to be recognised, respected and appreciated.
+When presenting we can fulfil those desires for our audience by ensuring that our content is mindfully crafted and exclusively for them.

 To achieve that, preparation and empathy are the key.

-Knowing as much as you possibly can about your audience before you even begin to prepare will enable you to put yourself in their shoes and really begin to understand who they are, how they feel and what they need from you.
+Get to know as much as you possibly can about your audience before you even begin to prepare your presentation.
+Try to put yourself in their shoes and really begin to understand who they are, how they feel and what they need from you.

-Once you understand them you can think about how to brighten up their day and make them feel special.
+Once you begin to understand them you can think about how you can respect, value and reqard their time.

-At Mindful Presenter our tagline is ‘connecting is everything’; that’s what we live by and that’s what we teach when it comes to presenting.
+At Mindful Presenter our tagline is ‘connecting is everything’; that’s what we live by and coach when it comes to presenting.

-Your audience wants nothing more from you than to feel connected to you and connected to your message and its only in your sincere attempt to create that connection that will you achieve that sense of union, understanding and belonging.
+Your audience wants to feel connected to you and connected to your message.
+It’s only in your sincere attempt to create that connection that will you achieve that sense of union, understanding and belonging.

-Making that connection is not as difficult as it may seem and you can begin by:
+Making that connection is not as difficult as it may seem.
+You can begin by:

 – Talking about what your audience needs to hear, not what you want to say.